uriesk/unregis-blender-tools/README.md

 - The link order is determinded by the order in the collada file (select "sort by object name" on collada export, or you will get a random order).

-- No n-gons allowed, Make sure the mesh consists only of tris and quads (to make sure of that, first convert the mesh to tris and then use the tris-to-quads function).
+- No n-gons allowed, Make sure the mesh consists only of tris and quads (to make sure of that, first convert the mesh to tris and then use the tris-to-quads function - the tris-to-quad function alone would leave n-gons around if its not able to make a quad out of it).

 - LOD models have to use the same amounts of materials as the original model.